galaxyproject/training-material/topics/transcriptomics/tutorials/rb-rnaseq/tutorial.md

 **RNAseq normalization metrics: Within sample comparisons**<br>
 Table from Dündar et al. [2015](http://chagall.med.cornell.edu/RNASEQcourse/)

-In addition, an excellent overview of these metrics can be found [here](https://haroldpimentel.wordpress.com/2014/05/08/what-the-fpkm-a-review-rna-seq-expression-units/).
+In addition, an ee this [xcellent overview of these metrics](https://haroldpimentel.wordpress.com/2014/05/08/what-the-fpkm-a-review-rna-seq-expression-units/).

 #### <font color="red">&#9888; You should NEVER EVER use RPKM, FPKM, or TPM to compare expression levels <em>across</em> samples.
 These are RELATIVE measures!
 Consider yourself warned!</font>